 The generated method always have at least one parameter -

-a parameter of type defined in java-class
+a parameter of type defined in java-class.

-The call-params
+The call-params and

-sub-elements define
+call-param sub-elements define

 input and output parameters to pass to the stored